 Refinance Before Mortgage Rates Go Higher

-Finally, as the economy opens back up, the 10-year bond yield and mortgage rates are rising due to higher inflation exceptions.
+Finally, as the economy opens back up, the 10-year bond yield and mortgage rates are ticking higher due to higher inflation exceptions.
 Therefore, you may want to refinance now before rates potentially go even higher.
-Check out Credible, my favorite mortgage marketplace where lenders compete for your business.
-Get free, no-obligation quotes in minutes.